JetBrains/kotlin-web-site/docs/topics/kotlin-ide.md

 ## Other IDEs support

 JetBrains doesn't provide the Kotlin plugin for other IDEs.
-However, some of other IDEs and source editors, such as Eclipse, Visual Studio Code, Atom, have own Kotlin plugins which developed by Kotlin community.
+However, some of the other IDEs and source editors, such as Eclipse, Visual Studio Code, and Atom, have their own Kotlin plugins developed by the Kotlin community.

-You can use any text editor to write the Kotlin code, but without IDE related features: code formatting, debugging tools, and others.
+You can use any text editor to write the Kotlin code, but without IDE-related features: code formatting, debugging tools, and so on.
 To use Kotlin in text editors, you can download the latest Kotlin command-line compiler (`kotlin-compiler-%kotlinVersion%.zip`) from Kotlin [GitHub Releases](%kotlinLatestUrl%) and [install it manually](command-line.md#manual-install).
 Also, you could use package managers, such as [Homebrew](command-line.md#homebrew), [SDKMAN!](command-line.md#sdkman), and [Snap package](command-line.md#snap-package).